storj/design-docs/20250828-bucket-eventing-phase-1.md

 We set the following option to reduce the number of change records in the change stream:
 - The `exclude_ttl_deletes = TRUE` option, because TTL deletes correspond to `s3:LifecycleExpiration:*` events, which are out of scope for Phase 1.
 - The `exclude_update = TRUE` option, because we are not interested in them.
 An object is committed to the table with a `DELETE`+`INSERT` transaction instead of with an `UPDATE`.
-- The `allow_txn_exclusion = TRUE` option to exclude all transactions with option `exclude_txn_from_change_streams = TRUE` (i.e. all transactions related to buckets that are not enabled for eventing).
+- The `allow_txn_exclusion = TRUE` option to exclude all transactions with the option `exclude_txn_from_change_streams = TRUE` (i.e. all transactions related to buckets that are not enabled for eventing).

-As Spanner change streams are created with executing a DDL like above, we can simply add the DDL as a new step to the satellite DB migration.
+As Spanner change streams are created by executing a DDL like above, we can simply add the DDL as a new step to the satellite DB migration.

 Later, if we decide to change the list of watched columns or any of the options, we can [modify the change stream](https://cloud.google.com/spanner/docs/change-streams/manage#modify) with another migration step.